slgrobotics/q-scout/Code/README.md

 #### Some Observations:

 1. There are four RJ45 ports on the sides of the controller.
 They combine I2C and ADC (analog input) wires.
 Four more ports are present, but connectors aren't soldered.
+See Docs folder, Photos.md for details.
 2. Port numbers are marked on the plastic case.
 Port 1 is next to Reset button, port 4 is near USB connector.
 3. Due to very low pin count of ESP32, hardware designers had to use analog multiplexor chips - CM051B - to handle all ports.
 This complicates direct programming.
 You have to use library calls, or handle multiplexor yourself.
+4. When switching/connecting back to MyQode, you will see a message "Unofficial Firmware".
+Click "Factory Reset", and your Scratch programs will upload and work fine.